pfheatwole/thesis/source/foil_aerodynamics.rst

 Clamping section coefficients
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One significant issue with the method is a tendency to produce fictitious "infinite" induced velocities, causing convergence to fail.
+A major issue with the method is a tendency to produce fictitious "infinite" induced velocities under certain conditions, causing convergence to fail.
 This tendency increases as the grid resolution is refined, and is most commonly observed at the wing tips, especially during turning maneuvers.
-The cause is apparent in equation :eq:`induced velocities`, where the induced velocities between bound segments increases as the inverse of their separation distance; as the separation distance goes to zero, the induced velocity goes to infinity.
+The cause is apparent in equation :eq:`induced velocities`, where the induced velocities between bound segments increases as the inverse of their separation distance;
+as the separation distance goes to zero, the induced velocity goes to infinity.
 In most cases, the induced velocities from the left and right neighbors of a segment mostly cancel, but if the foil has discontinuities (such as at the wingtips, where the outer segment has only an inboard neighbor) then cancellation may be incomplete, leaving a large imbalance.
 It can also occur